jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/5_Essential_Standards.typ

 From the numerous available standards, the introduced assessment criteria were used to obtain a few essential standards in a structured manner.
 The analysis has identified four essential standards pertinent to the development and certification of #glspl("swith").
 While these standards collectively do not address all the unique aspects of #glspl("swith"), they represent the current state of the art in relevant regulatory frameworks.
 They provide valuable insights into potential certification requirements and testing protocols for #glspl("swith").
 Two of the selected standards offer critical information regarding working nominal pressure.
-Depending on the applicable standard, the maximum allowable nominal pressure ranges from $437.5$ to $525 "bar"$.
+Depending on the applicable standard, the maximum allowable nominal pressure ranges from $437.5 "bar"$ to $525 "bar"$.
 This upper limit is constrained by the capabilities of existing test facilities, which cannot generate arbitrarily high pressures for experimental structural verification tests.
 These findings underscore the importance of considering both hydrogen containment and aircraft-specific regulations in the development and certification of #glspl("swith"), while also highlighting the current technological limitations in testing high-pressure systems.
 ])